BSTEVR — NFL game simulator development

 and technology stack.

-Onix’s team built three major elements of the BSTEVR application:
+Onix's team built three major elements of the BSTEVR NFL games simulator application development project:

 the initial low performance of the simulator